ablanco1950/Drone_Detection_Patched./README.md

 The size of the patch: 128 is excessively large, the ideal would be 16, but this generates an excessive number of small files to train.

-The grouping of pieces is very simple, an envelope of all the pieces
+The grouping of patches is very simple, an envelope of all patches with a confidence

 References: